History of the floppy disk: Adoption

+In 1986, DOS added 3 1/2"-support, and IBM released their first computer with 3 1/2-inch floppy drives, the IBM PC Convertible.
+By 1988, the 3 1/2-inch was outselling the 5 1/4-inch.

+Nomenclature

+In South Africa, the 3 1/2-inch format was generally called a stiffy disk, to better distinguish it from the outwardly flexible 5 1/4-inch format.
+(Both formats contain a flexible medium —the literal floppy disk— but while the 5 1/4-inch format's carrier envelope is also somewhat flexible if not floppy, the 3 1/2-inch format's hard plastic carrier envelope is significantly more rigid.)

 The term "3 1/2-inch" or "3.5-inch" disk is and was rounded from the 90 mm actual dimension of one side of the rectangular cartridge.
 The actual disk diameter is 85.8 mm.

+Characteristics

 The 3 1/2-inch disks had, by way of their rigid case's slide-in-place metal cover, the significant advantage of being much better protected against unintended physical contact with the disk surface than 5 1/4-inch disks when the disk was handled outside the disk drive.
 When the disk was inserted, a part inside the drive moved the metal cover aside, giving the drive's read/write heads the necessary access to the magnetic recording surfaces.
 Adding the slide mechanism resulted in a slight departure from the previous square outline.
 The irregular, rectangular shape had the additional merit that it made it impossible to insert the disk sideways by mistake as had indeed been possible with earlier formats.

 3.5" drives included several other advantages over the older drive types, including not requiring a terminating resistor pack, and no need of an index hole.

 The shutter mechanism was not without its problems, however.
 On old or roughly treated disks, the shutter could bend away from the disk.
 This made it vulnerable to being ripped off completely (which does not damage the disk itself but does leave it much more vulnerable to dust), or worse, catching inside a drive and possibly either getting stuck inside or damaging the drive.